 His research interests include the effects of band teacher turnover, oral histories of retired music educators, and student centered learning in large ensemble classes.
-He has presented research at several venues, including the Society for Music Teacher Education Symposium, MENC Biennial Conference, and the Idaho and Arizona Music Educators Conferences, and has been published in Update: Applications of Research in Music Education, Arizona Music News, Research and Issues in Music Education, Praxis: Sam Houston Journal from the Center for Music Education, and Idaho Music Notes.
+He has presented research at several venues, including the Society for Music Teacher Education Symposium, the 13th Latin American Regional Conference and 5th Pan American Regional Conference, NAfME Northwest and Biennial Conferences, and the Idaho and Arizona Music Educators Conferences, and has been published in Update: Applications of Research in Music Education, Arizona Music News, Research and Issues in Music Education, Praxis: Sam Houston Journal from the Center for Music Education, Bulletin of the Council for Research in Music Education (Spring 2022), and Idaho Music Notes.

 In 2015, Dr. Kloss became the Associate Director of Athletic Bands.
 His duties include the Bengal Marching Band and Basketball Pep Band.
-He is also the Co-Director of the ISU Summer Marching Band Camp, which is held in July at ISU.
-Dr. Kloss is the faculty sponsor of the Collegiate National Association for Music Education Club, and the Kappa Kappa Psi Band Fraternity.
-He is also on the executive board of the Idaho Music Educators Association.
+He is also the Director of the ISU Summer Marching Band Camp, which is held in June at ISU.
+Dr. Kloss is also a member and associate conductor of the Pocatello Municipal Band, and conducts the ISU Civic Concert Band.
+Dr. Kloss was awarded the ISU Distingushed Service Award in 2017.